Richard Zimler: Other works

 Margaret Atwood, Nadine Gordimer, André Brink, Markus Zusak, David Almond, Katherine Vaz, Alberto Manguel, Eva Hoffman, Junot Díaz, Uri Orlev and Ali Smith.

 In August 2011, Zimler published his first book of poetry: Love's Voice: 72 Kabbalistic Haiku.
 The verses in the book express Jewish mystical ideas and imagery in the form of haiku.

 Zimler has written five children's books that have been published in Portuguese: Maria e Danilo e o Mágico Perdido, Dança Quando Chegares ao Fim, Hugo e Eu e as Mangas de Marte, Se Eu Fosse and O Cão que Comia a Chuva.

 In December 2018, Portuguese singer-songwriter Pedro Abrunhosa released a new album featuring a duet with American singer-songwriter Lucinda Williams for which Zimler wrote the English version of the lyrics.
 The song is entitled Hold Me.

 In 2019, Zimler published The Gospel According to Lazarus.
 Novelist Peter Stanford called it "a brave and engaging novel... a page-turner.
 I simply had to keep going to the very end in order to know on earth what would happen."

-Other professional activities

-In March and April 2022, Zimler curated an exhibition of Outsider Art done by patients of the Magalhães Lemos Psychiatric Hospital in Porto.
-The works were exhibited at galleries in both Porto and Espinho.

-During 2022 and 2023, Zimler was one of three writers who spoke weekly about literature on one of the Portuguese state radio stations, Antena 1.
-The program was entitled Biblioteca Pública.
-It ended in 2023.